yongzhy/old.yongzhy.github.io.octopress/source/_posts/2014-11-26-hhkb-pro-2-type-s-after-one-week.markdown

 * USB cable location.
 If the USB was at left or right side of HHKB, it could be much better.
 * No dedicated function key, and arrow key, not convenient for Windows user with Total Commander like me.
 * Key press feeling not good as IBM Model M, no 'Click' feeling

-This blog is not a HHKB review, I just write down my feeling after comparing to my old Model M.
+* Key layout, unless you have HHKB connected to all your desktop / laptop, you will keep press `\` on computer without HHKB.

-Here is a picture of the two keyboard on my desktop now.
+Here is a picture of my two beloved keyboards.

 {% img /images/blogimg/2014-11-26-HHKB/HHKB-001.jpg "HHKB and IBM Model M SSK" %}